crossroads/socket.io-webservice/readme.md

 ## Handling unreliable connections

 To handle unreliable connections socket.io web service uses a redis cache to store messages and waits for the client to invoke the callback function before removing the message from redis.
-This is only enabled for rooms that represent a single user, which is determined by room names starting with the site's `userRoomPrefix` setting (see add new site section).
-For rooms that represent multiple users the callback function will be `undefined` in the client.
+This is only enabled if `userRoomPrefix` setting (see add new site section) is specified and if it is then every user must belong to a user room that represents a single user.

 ```js
 // client app